NJ State Parks

 Evaluating Our Updated Navigation Through a Recommendation Tree Test

-We ran a Recommendation Tree Test to validate our updated navigation structure and see whether the new labels aligned better with users’ expectations.
-This test helped us compare performance against the original tree test.
+To validate our updated navigation structure, we ran a Recommendation Tree Test to assess whether revised labels and groupings better aligned with users’ expectations.
+This allowed us to directly compare performance against the original tree test and measure improvements in clarity.

-Participants completed six scenario-based tasks (e.g., finding boating access, booking a campsite, contacting the park).
-We measured success rate, directness, navigation path, and clarity/ease ratings.
+Participants completed six scenario-based tasks (such as booking a campsite, finding boating access, or contacting a park).
+We measured success rate, navigation path directness, and clarity/ease ratings to evaluate how intuitively users could navigate the updated structure.

 Key Findings

-Golfing and Contact Information had the highest success and directness; users found these labels intuitive.
+Golfing and Contact Information achieved the strongest success and directness, indicating these labels were immediately clear and intuitive.

-Camping vs. Camping Reservations and Historic Sites vs. Tours & Exhibits were often mistaken for one another.
+Users frequently confuse Camping vs. Camping Reservations and Historic Sites vs. Tours & Exhibits, suggesting overlapping mental models and the need for more precise differentiation.

 Updated Sitemap